-If your keen to get creative with different body butters.
+Are you keen to get creative with different body butters?

-For the purpose of this article, lets take a closer look at the different types of butters used in skin care.
+For this article’s purpose, let’s take a closer look at the different types of butters used in body products.

-One is for very soft butters, and ten is for the really hard butters.
-Cocoa butter is a good example of a hard butter.
+In cosmetic chemistry, butters have a rating from one through to ten.
+One is for very soft butters, and ten is for the really hard butters – cocoa butter is a good example of a hard butter.

 Avocado Body Butter

-Avocado butter can be a little greasy at times, so be sure to use this in only small amounts, you may find that you just want to use it as a secondary butter,
+Avocado butter can be a little greasy at times, so be sure to use this in only small amounts.
+You may find that you want to use it as a secondary butter.

 This is a great ingredient to use in body butter recipes, as it makes a wonderful creamy Avocado formula.

 Cocoa Body Butter

 This is the solid fat from the roasted Cacao plant known as Theobroma Cacao.

 Cocoa butter is a wonderful additive to use in homemade bars, especially if you want to naturally thicken the formula’s texture slightly.